How to move Joomla 2.5 from localhost to serverRead 0 Comments

-Edit values between ‘ ‘ by replacing them with correct details of database name, username and password in the new server.
-Database host can remain “localhost” as we will be using local MySQL server which is running in the same server as our website.
+Edit the values between ‘ ‘ by replacing them with correct details of the database name, username and password of the new server.
+Database host can remain “localhost” as we will be using the local MySQL server which is running in the same server as our website.

-Also, we will need to change line in which website URL is defined.
-If we have used the same domain name in the local server, there is no need to change it when website is hosted in the hosting server.
-However, if we will be using different domain, find and change it in the following line:
+You will also need to change the line in which the website URL is defined.
+If you have used the same domain name in the local server, there is no need to change it when website is hosted in the hosting server.
+However, if you will be using a different domain, find and change it in the following line:

 public $live_site = ‘domain.com’;

-And finally, edit path for logs and tmp directory.
-They can be adjusted by editing such lines:
+Finally, edit the path for logs and tmp directory.
+They can be adjusted by editing these lines:

 public $log_path = '/home/username/domains/domain.com/public_html/joomla/logs'; public $tmp_path = '/home/username/domains/domain.com/public_html/joomla/tmp';

-Path structure might be different comparing with local and hosting server.
-Therefore, we might need to adjust them accordingly.
+The path structures in the local and hosting server might be different.
+Therefore, you might need to adjust them accordingly.

-If everything was set correctly and we don’t see any errors by checking website through web browser, we have transferred website to the new server successfully.
+If everything was set correctly and there aren’t any errors in the website, you have transferred the website to a new server successfully.